he15enbug/security-labs/SEED-Lab/Cryptography/TLS/TLS.md

     10.9.0.43   hi.he15enbug2024.com
     ```
 ## Task 3: A Simple HTTPS Proxy
 - TLS can protect against the MITM attack, but only if the underlying PKI is secured.
-In this task, we will perform MITM attack with the assumption that the PKI is compromised
+In this task, we will perform MITM attack with the assumption that some CA is compromised or the server's private key is stolen
 - we will implement a simple HTTPS proxy called `mHTTPSproxy` (`m` stands for `mini`).
 It simply integrates the client and the server program from Task `1` and `2` together, to the browser or client, the proxy is just a server, while to the server, it is just a client

 ### Handling multiple HTTP requests